Rice Sector at a Glance

 Global Rice Imports

-On the global rice import side, Sub-Saharan Africa is the largest rice importing region, slightly exceeding total imports by all of Asia and accounting for more than 31 percent of global imports.
+On the global rice import side, Sub-Saharan Africa remains the largest rice importing region, slightly exceeding total imports by all of Asia and accounting for around 30 percent of global imports.
 The Middle East remains a large global import market, accounting for more than 70 percent of the region’s rice consumption.
-Southeast Asia is also an important import market but exhibits no long-term expansion, counting on bumper crops in most years.
-The Philippines is the largest rice importer in Southeast Asia and the second largest global importer, currently importing more than 3 million tons annually.
-East Asia’s rice imports have been boosted over the past decade by record purchases—5.9 million tons in 2017 and still more than 5 million in 2022—by China, the world’s largest rice importing country.
-South Asia is the smallest rice importing region in Asia, although Bangladesh’s imports can rapidly increase after a crop shortfall—as happened in 2017 and 2018 after a weather-reduced harvest and in 2021, also after a weak harvest.
-South American rice imports have increased only slightly since 2012, mostly due to little consumption growth and near-steady production.
-Both North America and the European Union are currently importing record amounts of rice, although both regions have a low per capita rice consumption compared with Asia and Sub-Saharan Africa.
-These two regions are large markets for Asian aromatic varieties, specialty rices that are high-priced and account for a growing share of global rice trade.
+Southeast Asia is also an important import market, showing recent growth after years of stagnation as the region’s production expanded.
+The Philippines is the largest rice importer in Southeast Asia and is currently the largest global importer, importing almost 4 million tons annually.
+East Asia’s rice imports were boosted in 2021 and 2022 by China’s large purchases but imports for this region have since returned to a more normal level.
+South Asia is the smallest rice importing region in Asia, although Bangladesh’s imports can rapidly increase after a crop shortfall, as in 2017 and 2018 after a weather-reduced harvest and in 2021, after a weak harvest.
+Rice imports by South America are projected to expand around 13 percent in 2023, with Brazil accounting for most of the expected increase.
+From 2012–2022, South American imports were nearly flat due to flat-to-declining consumption in most countries’ growth and near-steady regional production.
+Both North America and the EU are currently importing record or near-record amounts of rice, although both regions have a low per capita rice consumption compared with Asia and Sub-Saharan Africa.
+These regions are large markets for Asian aromatic varieties, specialty rices that are high-priced and account for a growing share of global rice trade.